-Below, I’ve put together some stunning examples of the delicious caramel balayage hair color trend.
+Below, I’ve compiled some stunning examples of the delicious caramel balayage hair color trend.
 Yum!

 #1: Dimensional Caramel Brown Balayage on Long Hair

 Opt for a dimensional caramel balayage.
-Enhancing the caramel highlights and mixing in darker brown tones create the perfect blend.
-The mix of lighter and darker natural tones paired with a natural soft wave style is my favorite thing about this look.
-If you are considering a caramel balayage, you should know that a dimensional look can add a lot of depth to your color.
+Enhancing the caramel highlights and mixing darker brown tones create the perfect blend.
+My favorite thing about this look is the mix of lighter and darker natural tones paired with a natural soft wave style.
+If you are considering an ash caramel balayage, you should know that a dimensional look can add a lot of depth to your color.
 But, it can also be done in a way where the dimension is subtle and soft.
-A caramel balayage is the perfect color to consider if you’re looking for something that’s lower maintenance.
+A caramel balayage is the perfect color to consider if you want something lower maintenance.
 Balayage highlights are feathered up to the root creating a shadow, so this look stays seamless as it grows out.

 Try a middle-parted beige balayage for your seasonal color transition!
-This is great when you want some light but need some depth to balance your skin tone.
+This has caramel chocolate balayage tones, which is great when you want some light but need depth to balance your skin tone.
 If you want a perfect neutral hair color, this is your tone!

 A dimensional caramel brown balayage is bound to look phenomenal on you.
-Ask your hairstylist for a warmer tone like a red-brown or copper brown for your darker color on top, and a light golden caramel for your end color.
-It’s important not to lighten all of your ends and only lighten some (which is what makes this more of a balayage technique rather than just a highlight) as that is what will give your hair the most dimension and shine.
+Ask your hairstylist for a warmer tone, like a red-brown or copper brown for your darker color on top and a light golden caramel for your end color.
+It’s important not to lighten all ends and only lighten some, as that will give your copper caramel balayage hair the most dimension and shine.

 If you’re looking for a classic, my go-to is a solid caramel balayage with curled tips.
 The color always looks natural and grows out beautifully.
 Especially for natural dirty blonde to light brown hair.
 Keep in mind caramel tones do fade more quickly.
-My advice is to pre-book your next appointment for a color glaze about 4 weeks out.
+I advise pre-booking your next appointment for a color glaze about 4 weeks out.
 Always use professional color care shampoo and conditioner in between salon visits.
 It will not only extend the life of your color but keep your chemically treated hair happy and healthy.